kvelkov/chilliez/src/arbitrage/README.txt

 # Arbitrage Module Documentation

+## Jupiter DEX Aggregator Support

+The arbitrage engine now supports Jupiter as a DEX aggregator.
+Jupiter is integrated as a first-class DEX client and participates in price discovery, route finding, and swap execution.
+See `src/dex/clients/jupiter.rs` and `docs/jupiter_readme.txt` for details.

+- Jupiter is enabled by default in all DEX client vectors.
+- End-to-end and integration tests for Jupiter are in `tests/jupiter_test.rs`.

 ## Structure of the `arbitrage` Folder

 The `arbitrage` folder contains all logic related to decentralized exchange (DEX) arbitrage on Solana.
 The code is organized into modular components for clarity, maintainability, and extensibility.